apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, the `SET` command works without any warnings even if the specified key is for `SparkConf` entries and it has no effect because the command does not update `SparkConf`, but the behavior might confuse users.
 Since 3.0, the command fails if a `SparkConf` key is used.
 You can disable such a check by setting `spark.sql.legacy.execution.setCommandRejectsSparkConfs` to `false`.

-  - Since Spark 3.0, CSV datasource uses java.time API for parsing and generating CSV content.
+  - Since Spark 3.0, JSON datasource uses java.time API for parsing and generating JSON content.
 New formatting implementation supports date/timestamp patterns conformed to ISO 8601.
 To switch back to the implementation used in Spark 2.4 and earlier, set `spark.sql.legacy.timeParser.enabled` to `true`.

 ## Upgrading From Spark SQL 2.3 to 2.4